hujhax/austin-improv-wiki/Got Your Back.md

 **Got Your Back** is a [[ColdTowne Theater]] podcast about Austin improv.

 ## History
-The show began on 2/3/14, with an interview with [[Michael Jastroch]].
+The first show released on 2/3/14, with an interview of [[Michael Jastroch]].

 ## Format
 In each show, hosts [[Cody Dearing]] and [[K.C.
 Harvey-Taylor]] interview a local improvisor or comedian.
 Each show ends with some music by a local artist to build on the theme of local support and DYI artist empowerment.